Pinafore/cl1-hw/project/qa.md

 tournaments each year.
 Quiz bowl is different from Jeopardy, a recent application area.
 While Jeopardy also uses signaling devices, these are only usable after a question is completed (interrupting Jeopardy's questions would make for bad television).
-Thus, Jeopardy is rapacious classification followed by a race---among those who know the answer---to punch a button first.
+Thus, Jeopardy is a classification followed by a race---among those who know the answer---to punch a button first.